Engineering Dictionary

 A tower attached to the curtain wall which was used for flanking the curtain wall.
 See bastion, curtain tower, wall tower.
 (L. murus, wall).

 (1) An opening in the floor of the room of a gatehouse situated above the entry passage or in other important places, which was used to attack the enemy below.
-See drop box,
+See drop box, (2) The gaps of the machicolations which were used to attack the enemy at the base of a castles walls.
+See machicolation, murderess.

 The square gun ports which were used in coastal artillery forts of the late 15th and early 16th century England.